daisuke19891023/city-data-analyzer/apps/python-backend/docs/source/api/index.rst

 API Reference
 =============

-This section contains the complete API reference for Clean Interfaces.
+This section contains the complete API reference for City Data Backend.

 .. toctree::
    :maxdepth: 2